php-etl/documentation/content/core-concept/satellite/http-api/_index.en.md

 bin/satellite run:api build/
 ```

-You can then send POST requests containing the data be processed to `http://localhost:8000/my-api/transform`
+You can then send POST requests containing the data to process to `http://localhost:8000/my-api/transform`

 ```yaml
 # input: